 More than 50 student organizations and 7 fraternities and sororities offer hundreds of opportunities for leadership and discovering new interests.
-Endowed lecture series regularly bring to campus thought leaders to discuss topics such as the environment, Jewish religion and culture, and much more.
+Endowed lecture series regularly bring to campus thought leaders to discuss topics such as the environment, religion, and culture.
 Approximately one-third of the student body participates in varsity athletics, cheered on by the boisterous “Yote Fam” student section.
 From film screenings and intramural sports to open-mic nights and community service events, the C of I campus is always buzzing with activity.

 The College of Idaho also enjoys a campus community that reflects the world.
-Nearly 9 percent of students are international, representing more than 40 countries.
-Another 20 percent of students are American students of color and more than 30 percent identify themselves as first-generation students.
+Nearly 10 percent of students are international, representing more than 40 countries.
+Another 20 percent of students are American students of color, and more than 30 percent identify themselves as first-generation students.
 Clubs such as the International Student Organization, Association of Latino Americano Students and AFRO Club are among the most active on campus.
-The C of I believes a broad understanding of other cultures, customs and peoples is essential for a quality education and has become a beacon of international and racial diversity in the Intermountain West.
-At The College of Idaho, you’ll find a microcosm of the world at every turn.
+The C of I believes a broad understanding of other cultures, customs, and peoples is essential for a quality education.
+This has all become a beacon of cultural and racial diversity in the Intermountain West.

-C of I’s student-run Outdoor Program also takes advantage of Idaho’s natural beauty and the wide range of outdoor activities near campus.
-Student directors organize trips, classes, workshops and equipment rentals for activities such as backpacking, fly fishing, camping, snowshoeing, kayaking, rafting, rock climbing, backcountry skiing, inner tubing—even stargazing.
-No previous experience is required to enjoy some of the world’s premier whitewater rivers, ski resorts and wilderness areas.
+C of I’s renowned Outdoor Program takes advantage of Idaho’s natural beauty and the wide range of outdoor activities near campus.
+The OP organizes trips, classes, workshops, equipment rentals, and more.
+Together, C of I students get to take advantage of Idaho’s world-class opportunities for hiking, biking, fishing, camping, snowshoeing, kayaking, whitewater rafting, rock climbing, skiing, and snowboarding!

 CAMPUS HOUSING OPTIONS FOR UNDERGRADUATES